-I earned my MLS from Indiana University in 1993 and my PhD in Information Science, also from Indiana University, in 2007.
+I am an Indiana University alum.
+I earned my BA in English in 1992, MLS in 1993, my PhD in Information Science, also from Indiana University, in 2007.
 My dissertation was titled, “Of Nightingales and Supermen: How Youth Services Librarians Responded to Comics Between the Years 1938 and 1955.“

-I served as co-editor of School Library Research, the online peer-reviewed journal of the American Association of School Librarians, from 2008 through 2013.
+From 2008 through 2013, I served as co-editor of School Library Research, the online peer-reviewed journal of the American Association of School Librarians.
 From January 2014 until January 2017, I was Director of External Relations for the Association for Library and Information Science Education (ALISE).
 I was a 2016 judge for the Eisner Awards, the Oscars of the comics industry.
-Currently I am Vice-President / President-Elect of the Comics Studies Society and the editor of the Journal of Comics and Culture.
+Currently I am Immediate Past President of the Comics Studies Society.